-Ned has considerable expertise and experience in environmental law, including conservation law, nuisance, statutory nuisance, water law, waste law and contaminated land.
-He has acted for the Marine Management Organisation and Natural England and has a thorough understanding of coastal, marine and habitats law.
+Ned has considerable expertise and experience in environmental law, including nature conservation, nuisance, water, waste and contaminated land.
+He has acted for the Environment Agency, the Marine Management Organisation and Natural England and has a thorough understanding of pollution control, marine and habitats law.
 Recent work includes challenges to waste facilities (the Whitemoss hazardous waste NSIP and the Beddington Energy Recovery Facility), the RPSB’s judicial review of the bird cull at the Ribble and Alt Estuary Special Protection Area in Lancashire in the Court of Appeal (RSPB v SSEFRA EWCA Civ 227) and advice on fisheries byelaws.